Many food crops thrive well in cool weather [1]. Quite a few of them can be grown in winter, including kale.

 Mulching and Row Covers

-Many of the listed veggies are somewhat delicate.
-Therefore, to help them survive the cold, we recommend that you mulch them heavily.
-This will help protect the tender roots.
+Many of the listed veggies are delicate.
+Therefore, to help them survive the cold, we recommend you mulch them heavily.
+Mulching will help protect the tender roots.

-Also, row covers will protect leafy vegetables from coming into direct contact with snow and freezing winds.
-This will shield them from frost damage as well as from dying from hard freezes.
+Also, row covers protect leafy vegetables from direct contact with snow and freezing winds.
+Row covers will shield them from frost damage and from dying from hard freezes.

 Takeaway

-There are many great winter vegetables and fruits that you can plant and harvest outside the seasons we normally think of as “the growing season”.
+There are many great winter vegetables and fruits that you can plant and harvest outside the seasons we usually think of as “the growing season.”

-With some planning, some mulch, and a wide variety of cold-loving plants, you can have just as bountiful and beautiful a garden in the cool season as you can in spring and summer.
+With some planning, mulch, and cold-loving plants, you can have a bountiful, beautiful garden in the cool season.
+It can be as good as any spring or summer garden.

-Also, planting times all depend on what you’re planting and where you’re planting it.
-To ensure you’re planting the right crops for your area, check hardiness zone maps.
+Also, planting times all depend on what and where you’re planting it.
+Check hardiness zone maps to ensure you’re growing the right crops for your area.

 Add comment